-Public bodies are not required to disclose the minutes, notes or other materials used in an executive session where the disclosure of these records may defeat the lawful purposes of the executive session.
-Once disclosure would no longer defeat the purposes of the executive session, however, minutes and other records from that executive session must be disclosed unless they are within an exemption to the Public Records Law, G.L. c.
+Public bodies are not required to disclose the minutes, notes, or other materials used in an executive session if the disclosure of these records may defeat the lawful purposes of the executive session.
+Once disclosure would no longer defeat the purposes of the executive session, however, minutes and other records from that executive session must be disclosed unless they fall within an exemption to the Public Records Law, G.L. c.
 4, § 7, cl.
 26, or the attorney-client privilege applies.
-Public bodies are also required to periodically review their executive session minutes to determine whether continued non-disclosure is warranted, and such determination must be included in the minutes of the body's next meeting.
-A public body must respond to a request to inspect or copy executive session minutes within 10 days of request and promptly release the records if they are subject to disclosure.
-If the body has not performed a review to determine whether they are subject to disclosure, it must do so prior to its next meeting or within 30 days, whichever is sooner.
+Public bodies are also required to periodically review their executive session minutes to determine whether continued non-disclosure is warranted.
+These determinations must be included in the minutes of the body's next meeting.